leonardoarroyo/hsbf/README.md

 ```

 ## Download
 You can find binary releases for linux at the [releases page](https://github.com/leonardoarroyo/hsbf/releases).
-There is no macOS releases for now, but you should be able to build from source with `stack build`.
+There is no macOS release for now, but you should be able to build from source with `stack build`.

-## Todo
+## Status
-* Allow for configurable cell size(currently 8bit, interpreter should be able to handle 16, 32 and 64bit cells as well)
+The current hsbf release is a fully functional brainfuck interpreter, but still under development.
+Here are some of the stuff in the todo list:
-* Improve test suite
+* Improve test suite coverage
 * Add debugging capabilities
 * Maybe turn this into a compiler for fun